qmacx/LINAC-ML/README.md

  - contains the raw data files provided by Craig Edwards who produced the data as part of his thesis

 ## simulations
- - contains functions which can be used to simulate the transport line across a parameter grid to create a dataset, this later became obsolete once the data had been provided
+ - contains functions which can be used to simulate the transport line across a parameter grid to create a dataset, this later became obsolete once the data had been provided but is included for potential future use

 ## plots
  - contains the relevant plots for production of the final report